 The Good Life Elsewhere by Vladimir Lorchenkov

-The Good Life Elsewhere by Vladimir Lorchenkov is a wholly original satire about the citizens of a small town in Moldova who are constantly attempting to cross the border into the more prosperous neighboring Italy.
-As most of the town is turned away from the border one by one we begin to understand how borders and boundaries can shape the collective imagination.
+The Good Life Elsewhere by Vladimir Lorchenkov is a wholly original satire about the citizens of a small town in Moldova who are constantly attempting to immigrate to the more prosperous Italy.
+As most of the town is turned away from the border one by one, we begin to understand how borders and boundaries can shape the collective imagination.
 This is a book about big issues like a supposedly united Europe and the Soviet legacies that still hang over the former Eastern Bloc but it tells those stories by taking a microscope to the small lives of people from a small town.